-Please carefully read all the safety instructions on pages 3-8.
+Carefully read all the safety instructions and decals in the safety section.
 Knowing this information could help you, your family, pets or bystanders avoid injury.

-The use of protective equipment, such as but not limited to, for eyes, ears, feet and head is recommended.
+The use of protective equipment for eyes, ears, feet and head is recommended.

-This machine produces sound levels in excess of 85dBA at the operators ear and can cause hearing loss through extended periods of exposure.
+This machine produces sound levels in excess of 85 dBA at the operator's ear and can cause hearing loss through extended periods of exposure.